-Man guilty of child abuse at Cardiff mosque
+Man jailed for child abuse at Cardiff mosque

-A man's been convicted of abusing four girls at a mosque in Cardiff.
+A man's been jailed for abusing four girls at a mosque in Cardiff.

-Mohammed Haji Saddique, who taught at the Madina Mosque for more than 30 years, would call the girls to sit next to him on the pretence of getting them to read from the Muslim holy book, Cardiff Crown Court heard during his trial.
+Cardiff Crown Court heard the former Arabic teacher taught at the Madina Mosque for more than 30 years, and would call the girls to sit next to him on the pretence of getting them to read from the Koran.

 The court heard Saddique was a member of the mosque until it was destroyed by fire in 2006 and that as well as worshipping there, he was involved in other aspects of running it, including at one time as treasurer and as a teacher of Koran studies to primary school-aged children.

 One of the victims, now an adult, who cannot be named, told the jury that Saddique touched her inappropriately, adding: "I didn't know how to talk about it because in our culture it's not something you talk about."

 "He would just sort of call my name out and I knew that it was my turn to come and read.
 I knew it was going to happen at some point which made me quite nervous.
 I felt at the time I didn't have a choice."

 Detective Chief Inspector Rob Cronick of South Wales Police said the four women had shown "immense courage" in coming forward and that Saddique had "abused his position of trust within the community he served".